Take Charge to Lessen Lower Back Pain

 Icy Hot Remedy Products

 If exercise, hydrotherapy, heat, ice, massage, and aspirin doesn't work, I would suggest going to the doctor about aquatic physical therapy or regular land physical therapy sessions for a month or two.
 Your insurance would pay for it.
 If you don't want to do the full sessions, you can get discharged early.
-Ask them to do a home exercise program you can do at home, between sessions and when you're home.
+Ask them to do a home exercise program you can do at home between sessions.
 Getting a Theraband to do some stretches would be a good investment and inexpensive to pay.

 One last tip: use a lumbar support pillow.
 You can buy one or make one of your own, if you went online.
-My physical therapy last summer told me the easiest way to make it with two items you can find at home: a small hand towel and two or three rubber bands.
-It's really easy to make!
-Just roll the towel up and bind it with the bands to keep it in place.
+My physical therapist told me the easiest way to make it with two items you can find at home: a small hand towel and two or three rubber bands.
+It's easy to make!
+Just roll the towel and bind it with the bands to keep it in place.
 You can take this on the go, too.
 So give this a try and help your back immensely without therapy or surgery!

-Here's a health update from last month: My neurologist gave me a clean bill of health, since I had minimal back pain.
-Besides dealing with back pain for 2.5 years with two physical therapy sessions, one aquatic pool therapy session, the home exercise program and the exercises I did at the gym, followed my PI-yo, Water Aerobics, walking, and swimming, it helped me out tremendously.
+Back in 2015, my neurologist gave me a clean bill of health since I had minimal back pain.
+Besides dealing with back pain for two-and-a-half years with two physical therapy sessions, one aquatic pool therapy session, the home exercise program, and the exercises and classes I've done at the gym, it helped me out tremendously.
 It could work out the same way for you, too, sans the therapy sessions and exercises.
 Stay active to avoid future occurrences of back pain.